How to launch a new business in a pandemic

 Money will be hard to come by over the next few quarters, but that doesn’t mean it’s necessarily a bad time to start a company.
 Many things bode well for startups right now, with everyone working remotely, vast amounts of talented people looking for work, and less competition.

 Slogging through rough times could also translate into a good story to tell investors once the economy is back on track.
 “Doing something from scratch, particularly when your alternative is being unemployed for a little while, seems to me more reasonable,” said Fenwick.
-“In six months of trying to get our company off the ground, I knew it was likely to fail, but I figured at that point the economy will have recovered and I could resume my job interview roadshow with a really good story to tell about all the lessons that I learned.”
+“In six months of trying to get our company off the ground, I knew it was likely to fail, but I figured at that point the economy will have recovered and I could resume my job interview road show with a really good story to tell about all the lessons that I learned.”
 He eventually sold Skybox Imaging to Google in 2014.

 If you do land a meeting with an investor, don’t expect money right away—and take advantage of any guidance they give.
 “If somebody says, ‘No, I’m not interested,’ ask why,” said Shaw, who had a marathon search for capital in 2008 for VivaColombia, his low-cost airline based in South America.
 “If they came up with a pretty good reason, we’d address it in a slide for the very next pitch presentation,” he said.
 “It took us about 100 presentations to get funded.”